-10 Product Launch Plan Summary (25%) Milestone #3
+10 Product Launch Plan Summary (25% of final grade) (Milestone #3)

 For the final project, the team is to present a plan to launch the selected existing product into one of the identified high potential countries for a company that you choose, based on market opportunity and white space.
-The company must be an MNC or and SME and can be based anywhere in the world.
+The company must be an MNC, with the focus on a single brand/product line and can be based anywhere in the world.
+It is important to select companies that have available, public information.
 The "plan" is really a preliminary internal presentation to senior management requesting approval to proceed with the launch and may be subject to additional research, more in-depth analysis and of course, more detailed financial statements and payback analysis (that are outside the scope of this milestone).